Ksmith30/immanuel-baptist-church-website/src/markdown-pages/by-laws.md

 ### 10.02 - Statement of Beliefs

 We affirm the Holy Bible as the inspired Word of God and the basis of our beliefs.
-We hold to the historic doctrines of the Baptist faith, including the Baptist Faith and Message 2000, which is hereby incorporated by reference, which are briefly summarized and as follows, and the additional beliefs stated within:
+We hold to the historic doctrines of the Baptist faith, including the [Baptist Faith and Message 2000](http://www.sbc.net/bfm2000/bfm2000.asp), which is hereby incorporated by reference, which are briefly summarized and as follows, and the additional beliefs stated within:

 #### 10.02.01 - About God and the Trinity

 We believe in the one and only true God, Who is spirit, sovereign, personal, infinite and eternal.
 His is one being of three distinct persons: The Father, The Son, and The Holy Spirit.
 We believe that He concerns Himself mercifully in the affairs of men, that He hears and answers prayers, and that He saves from sin and death all who come to Him through Jesus Christ.
 We believe God is the Creator and Ruler of the world.

-Genesis 1:1,26,27; Genesis 3:22; Psalm 90:2; Isaiah 45: 5-6, Isaiah 46: 9-10; Matthew 28:19; John 17:3; II Corinthians 13:14; I Peter 1:2
+*Genesis 1:1,26,27; Genesis 3:22; Psalm 90:2; Isaiah 45: 5-6, Isaiah 46: 9-10; Matthew 28:19; John 17:3; II Corinthians 13:14; I Peter 1:2*

 #### 10.02.02 - About Man

 We believe man was created in the image of God and He created them male and female.
 In the beginning man was innocent of sin and was endowed by His Creator with freedom of choice.
 By his free choice man sinned against God and brought sin into the human race.
 As a result, all human beings are born with a sinful nature.
 Man is incapable of regaining a right relationship with God through his own efforts.
 It is only the grace of God that can restore man into His holy fellowship and enable man to fulfill the creative purpose of God.

-Genesis 1:27; Psalm 8:3-6; Isaiah 53:6a, Isaiah 59:1-2; Jeremiah17:9; Romans 3:23, Romans 5:8,12-25; Ephesians 2:1-3
+*Genesis 1:27; Psalm 8:3-6; Isaiah 53:6a, Isaiah 59:1-2; Jeremiah17:9; Romans 3:23, Romans 5:8,12-25; Ephesians 2:1-3*

 #### 10.02.03 - About Jesus Christ

 We believe in Jesus Christ, God’s only begotten Son, conceived by the Holy Spirit.
 We believe in His virgin birth, sinless life, miracles, and teachings.
 We believe in His substitutionary atoning death, bodily resurrection, ascension into Heaven, perpetual intercession for His people, and personal visible return to earth.
 We believe Jesus Christ is co-equal with the Father and is both fully God and human.
 It is only through faith in the person and work of Jesus Christ and repentance from sin can one be restored to God and experience true life and joy.
 He did all this in order to display His love for mankind and to restore them back into a right relationship with Himself.

-Matthew 1:22-23; Luke 2:52; Colossians 1:15-20; Hebrews 1:1-3; Isaiah 9:6; John 1:1-15, John 14:10-30; Hebrews 4:14-15; I Corinthians 1:15-20; Romans 1:3-4; Acts 1:9-11; I Timothy 6:14-15; Titus 2:13; John 1:29; John 10:1-18; Romans 5:8; 2 Corinthians 5:21; Galatians 1:4; 1 Peter 3:18; Matthew 28:1-20; Mark 16:1-8; Luke 24:1-53; 1 Corinthians 15:12-34; John 14:3; Acts 1:11; 1 Thessalonians 4:16; Hebrews 9:28; 1 John 3:2; Revelation 1:7; John 3:16,18; Acts 4:12; Romans 3:21-26: I Timothy 2:5-6
+*Matthew 1:22-23; Luke 2:52; Colossians 1:15-20; Hebrews 1:1-3; Isaiah 9:6; John 1:1-15, John 14:10-30; Hebrews 4:14-15; I Corinthians 1:15-20; Romans 1:3-4; Acts 1:9-11; I Timothy 6:14-15; Titus 2:13; John 1:29; John 10:1-18; Romans 5:8; 2 Corinthians 5:21; Galatians 1:4; 1 Peter 3:18; Matthew 28:1-20; Mark 16:1-8; Luke 24:1-53; 1 Corinthians 15:12-34; John 14:3; Acts 1:11; 1 Thessalonians 4:16; Hebrews 9:28; 1 John 3:2; Revelation 1:7; John 3:16,18; Acts 4:12; Romans 3:21-26: I Timothy 2:5-6*

 #### 10.02.04 - About the Holy Spirit

 We believe the Holy Spirit regenerates those who believe and indwells, baptizes, seals, empowers, guides, teaches and sanctifies all who become children of God through Jesus Christ.
 We believe in the ministry of all the gifts of the Spirit to be functional and an active part of the Church.
 We believe the Holy Spirit is co-equal with the Father and the Son of God.
 Through the proclamation of the Gospel, the Holy Spirit reveals to men their need to repent of their sins and confess Jesus as Lord and Savior.
 He lives in every Christian from the moment of salvation.
 He provides the Christian with power for living, understanding of spiritual truth, and guidance in doing what is right.
 He gives every believer a spiritual gift when they are saved.
 As Christians, we seek to live under His control daily.

-John 14:16-17; John 16:7-13; Acts 1:8; 1 Corinthians 2:12, 1 Corinthians 3:16; 2 Corinthians 3:17; Galatians 5:25; Ephesians 1:13, 5:18.
+*John 14:16-17; John 16:7-13; Acts 1:8; 1 Corinthians 2:12, 1 Corinthians 3:16; 2 Corinthians 3:17; Galatians 5:25; Ephesians 1:13, 5:18*

 #### 10.02.05 - About the devil

 We believe in the existence of Satan who was originally created a holy and perfect being, but through pride and unlawful ambition rebelled against God.
 He is now the prince of the world and leader of all the other fallen angels and evil spirits.
 He tempted man in the Garden of Eden and Jesus Christ in the wilderness; accuses the saints, is the father of lies and false religions; that he will be destroyed once and for all at the end of the millennial reign and cast into the fires of hell, which have been reserved for him and his angels.

-Isaiah 14:12-15; Ezekiel 28:14-17; Revelation 12:9; Jude 6; 2 Peter 2:4; Ephesians 2:2; John 14:30; 1 Thessalonians 3:5; Matthew 4:13; 1 Peter 5:8; 1 John 3:8; Matthew 13:25, 37-39; Luke 22:3-4; Revelation 12:10; 2 Corinthians 11:13-15; Mark 13:21-22; I John 4:3; 1 John 2:22; 2 John 7; Revelation 12:7-9; Revelation 20:1-3, 10; Matthew 25:41; 2 Peter 2:4; Jude 1:6.
+*Isaiah 14:12-15; Ezekiel 28:14-17; Revelation 12:9; Jude 6; 2 Peter 2:4; Ephesians 2:2; John 14:30; 1 Thessalonians 3:5; Matthew 4:13; 1 Peter 5:8; 1 John 3:8; Matthew 13:25, 37-39; Luke 22:3-4; Revelation 12:10; 2 Corinthians 11:13-15; Mark 13:21-22; I John 4:3; 1 John 2:22; 2 John 7; Revelation 12:7-9; Revelation 20:1-3, 10; Matthew 25:41; 2 Peter 2:4; Jude 1:6*

 #### 10.02.06 - About Salvation and Regeneration

 We believe that all men are sinners by nature and by choice and are therefore, under condemnation.
 We believe that the Holy Spirit regenerates those who repent of their sins and trust in Jesus Christ as Savior.
 We believe salvation is a free gift from God.
 We believe that the blood Jesus Christ shed on the Cross provides the sole basis for the forgiveness of sin.
 God offers salvation to those who put their faith in the death, burial, and resurrection of Jesus Chris as sufficient for the payment for their sin.
 There is no salvation apart from a personal faith in Jesus Christ as Lord and Savior and for the forgiveness of sin.
 Eternal life begins the moment someone receives Jesus Christ into his or her life by faith.
 It is only through faith in the person and work of Jesus Christ and repentance from sin that one can be restored to God and experience true life and joy.

-John 1:12, John 14:6; Romans 5:1, Romans 6:23; Ephesians 2:8-9; Titus 3:5.
+*John 1:12, John 14:6; Romans 5:1, Romans 6:23; Ephesians 2:8-9; Titus 3:5*

 #### 10.02.07 - About Eternal Security

 We believe God gives the believer eternal life through Jesus Christ, therefore the believer in Jesus is secure in that salvation for eternity.
 Salvation is maintained by the grace, mercy, and power of God; not by the self-effort of the believer.
 It is the grace and power of God that gives this security.

-John 10:29; 2 Timothy 1:12; Hebrews 7:25; Hebrews 10:10, 14; 1 Peter 1:3-5.
+*John 10:29; 2 Timothy 1:12; Hebrews 7:25; Hebrews 10:10, 14; 1 Peter 1:3-5*

 #### 10.02.08 - About the Church

 We believe in the universal church, a living spiritual body of which Jesus Christ is the head and all regenerated persons are members.
 We believe in the local church, consisting of a company of believers in Jesus Christ, baptized on a credible profession of faith and associated for worship, work and fellowship.
 We believe that God has laid upon the members of the local church the primary task of giving the Gospel of Jesus Christ to a lost world.
 All members of the Church are to be a vital and committed part of the local church.
 The Church acknowledges Jesus Christ as her only Head and governs herself by democratic principles under the oversight of her membership.
 Her two ordinances are Baptism by immersion and the Lord’s Supper.

-Acts 16:5; 1 Corinthians 4:17; Ephesians 5:23; Colossians 1:18
+*Acts 16:5; 1 Corinthians 4:17; Ephesians 5:23; Colossians 1:18*

 #### 10.02.09 - Christian Conduct